Stické: History

 Both English courts have active player groups, with an exception of Knightshayes during August to November 2015.
 During this time, the court was used to present an exhibition on the First World War, as the stické court was used throughout both the world wars as wards for wounded soldiers when the estate was used as a military hospital.
-The Indian court is primarily used for badminton.
+The Indian court is used for badminton.

+On July 13, 2024 Adrian Chivers and Hugh Richman retained their title as World Doubles Champions at the Hartham Park stické court.

-A book about the sport, Sticke Tennis by Graham Tomkinson, was published in 2004.
+A booklet about the sport, Sticke Tennis by Graham Tomkinson, was published in 2004.

-A book The Rise and Fall of Sticke Tennis 1874-1939 by Nigel Courtenay à Brassard, was published by Ronaldson Publications in 2017.
+A book The Rise and Fall of Sticke Tennis 1874-1939 by Nigel Courtenay à Brassard, was published by Ronaldson Publications in 2017, and republished in 2024.